 - If the receiver decides that it can't process the message successfully, it calls Abandon().
 The queue then removes the lock from the message and makes it available to other receivers.

-- If the receiver calls neither of these within a configurable period of time (by default, 60 seconds), the queue assumes the receiver has failed.
+- If the receiver calls neither of these methods within a configurable period of time (by default, 60 seconds), the queue assumes the receiver has failed.
 In this case, it behaves as if the receiver had called Abandon, making the message available to other receivers.

 Notice what can happen here: the same message might be delivered twice, perhaps to two different receivers.
-Applications using Service Bus queues must be prepared for this.
+Applications using Service Bus queues must be prepared for this event.
 To make duplicate detection easier, each message has a unique MessageID property that by default stays the same no matter how many times the message is read from a queue.

 Queues are useful in quite a few situations.
 They enable applications to communicate even when both aren't running at the same time, something that's especially handy with batch and mobile applications.
 A queue with multiple receivers also provides automatic load balancing, since sent messages are spread across these receivers.